eVisas

 Telephone: 03333 445 675 Monday to Friday, 9am to 6pm

-The Home Office will also provide funding to not-for-profit organisations to support vulnerable people with more complex needs.
-This support is expected to be available from 01 September 2024.
+The Home Office is funding to not-for-profit organisations to support people with complex needs, such as:

 Proving immigration status

-Starting in January 2025, proof of immigration status will be exclusively digital.
+From January 2025, proof of an immigration status will be exclusively digital.

-This means you might face difficulties proving your immigration status from January 2025 onwards if you don't set up your UKVI account to access your eVisa by the deadline of 31 December 2024.
+This means you might face difficulties proving your immigration status from January 2025 onwards if you don't set up your UKVI account to access your eVisa.

 This could affect your ability to work, rent property, access services in the UK, or traveling in and out of the UK.

 Once you have a UKVI account, you will be able to generate a 'share code' to prove your immigration status via the View and Prove service.
-You may need to share this with others to prove your rights in the UK, such as employers or landlords.
+You may need to share this code with others, such as employers or landlords, to confirm your rights in the UK.

-If you do not have a UKVI account and you have a Biometric Residency Permit (BRP), you can generate a ‘share code’ without a UKVI account to confirm your right to rent and right to work.
+If you do not have a UKVI account and you have a Biometric Residence Permit (BRP), you can still generate a share code without a UKVI account to confirm your right to rent and right to work.

-Other physical proof of immigration status, such as ink stamps or vignettes in passports, should still be accepted as evidence of rights until 2025 and in line with Home Office guidance.
+Other physical proof of immigration status, such as ink stamps or vignettes in passports, should still be accepted as evidence of rights during the beginning of 2025, in line with Home Office guidance.

 If you wish to print a copy of your eVisa, this cannot be used as an official document by employers, landlords, or the health service.
 All verifications will be done online.
 The printed version is for your reference only.